Exim Consultancy | International Logistics | One Stop EXIM Solution

 • Clarifications regarding the warehousing period to avoid abuse and transparency in stock movement.

-What is MOOWR Scheme?
+What is the MOOWR Scheme?
+(Full Form & Meaning)

 The MOOWR Scheme or the Scheme for Manufacturing and Other Operations in a Warehouse is a deferment scheme for customs duty initiated by the Indian government to promote manufacturing and exports.
 It enables enterprises to postpone customs duty on imported raw materials and capital goods, resulting in considerable cost reduction and flexibility.
 This scheme is particularly useful for businesses that use imported inputs for manufacture.